THE TIGER 1950, 1962, 1974, 1986, 1998, 2010, 2022 1st of February

 Words of Caution:

 Beware of the Ox Beware of the Ox.
 The Tiger and the Ox under the same roof will cause serious clashes and rivalry.
 They can not settle their difference peacefully.
-The Tiger and sheep will have difficulty to establish deep ties to make a lasting relationship.
+The Tiger and Goat will have difficulty to establish deep ties to make a lasting relationship.

 South, East, Southeast